 Battery failure is the leading culprit behind the majority of UPS catastrophes.
 But despite batteries’ vulnerability to premature failure, you don’t have to be a victim.
 We’re going to run through the top five causes of premature battery failure and how you can prevent it.
 Read more

 Many of us who deal with emergency back-up power are often asked to manage a number of complicated systems that require specific attention to parts, efficiency and power quality.
-It’s a lot to deal with, and it always helps to have some guidance for understanding the basics of these systems.
-Here are four main things that you need to understand about UPS systems as an overview.
+It’s a lot to deal with, and it always helps to have some guidance the basics of these systems.
+Here is an overview for understanding UPS systems:

 Your UPS system is one of the most crucial components in your critical power infrastructure, and for your UPS, the batteries are really the “heart” of that system.
 Even though your UPS needs that heart, batteries are often neglected.
 We’ll go into more detail about each type of battery that can be used in a UPS system and the advantages and disadvantages for each type.
 It should be noted though, that regardless of the batteries you choose, all batteries decrease in their ability to store and deliver power over time.
 However, if you follow all guidelines for storage, maintenance and usage, eventually you will still have to replace UPS batteries on a schedule to get the best usage out of your UPS.

 A client once purchased a line-interactive UPS system to protect their sensitive metrology units.
 Still, their units continued to fail from power problems.
 Why?
 Because a line-interactive system does not protect against all nine common power anomalies.
 Read more

 UPS systems are extremely efficient at signaling alerts if something malfunctions.
 But to the untrained eye and ear, these warnings can just seem like flashing lights and loud noises.
 We’re going to help understand your UPS alarm, and tell you about a tool that can help you if trouble arises.
 Read more

 Knowing what your UPS system does should be just the beginning of your UPS knowledge.
 Going a step further to learn the key components of a UPS will help you understand how it works, identify potential problems and help you avoid them.
 Read more